Quizz1Cal/zap_rgmoe/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of zap.rgmoe is to …
+The goal of zap.rgmoe is to improve zap.

 ## Installation